 Why the changes to IR35?

 Since 2000, contractors have been responsible for self-assessing their IR35 status and National Insurance Contributions.
 This arrangement has been ineffective and the HMRC estimates that, under current rules, the cost of non-compliance in the private sector would escalate to £1.3bn by 2023/24.

 What are the changes to IR35?

-Where the end user concludes that IR35 applies, the fee payer (which may be the end user themselves, a recruitment agency, or other third party paying the intermediary) will be responsible for accounting for and paying the related tax and NIC to HMRC, including the additional cost of Employer’s NIC.
+Where the end-user concludes that IR35 applies, the fee payer (which may be the end-user themselves, a recruitment agency, or other third party paying the intermediary) will be responsible for accounting for and paying the related tax and NIC to HMRC, including the additional cost of Employer’s NIC.

-Proposed changes aim to reduce the cost of non-compliance and make it easier for HMRC to monitor and enforce compliance in the future.
+Under the proposed changes, the new rules aim to reduce the cost of non-compliance and make it easier for HMRC to monitor and enforce compliance in the future.

 Who will be impacted by the new IR35 rules?